centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-rubrik-restapi.md

 import TabItem from '@theme/TabItem';

-## Plugin-Pack assets
+## Monitoring Connector assets

-The Centreon Plugin-Pack *Rubrik Rest API* aims to collect (thanks to the Restful API) the execution status of the backup tasks and the health of the components supporting it like Cluster, Nodes, Disks, etc.
+The Centreon Monitoring Connector *Rubrik Rest API* aims to collect (thanks to the Restful API) the execution status of the backup tasks and the health of the components supporting it like Cluster, Nodes, Disks, etc.